kilowhat/kilowhat.net/_extensions/audit.md

 I only provide help solving specific issues with the extension.
 I won't install the extension for you.

+## Known issues

+If an asynchronous queue is used, Audit Log is unable to log the device and actor for some actions.
+The actions are still logged but just lack actor information.
+I am researching a solution.

 ## Extension settings

 The extension has a single setting which is a permission found on the Permissions page of the admin panel.